abiola1864/abiola1864/readme.md

 ## 🚀 Welcome to My Digital Oasis

-Abiola Oyebanjo, recently concluded my nomad—roaming at Humboldt University, Berlin, Empowerment for Local People Foundation, and a computational social science scholar at the Center for Effective Global Action, University of California, Berkeley.
+Abiola Oyebanjo, recently concluded my nomad—roaming - working on the intersection of data and technology for marginalized communities at Spiced Academy, Humboldt University, Berlin, Empowerment for Local People Foundation, and University of California, Berkeley.

 **Connect with My Digital Echo:**